 Note all parts will not be found from the sub assemblies listed below the machine number.
 Other parts could be from specific optional kits.
-These kits will be found in numerical order further through the manual and start with KIT-\\\\.
-The list on the following pages highlights the optional build kits that also make up your exact configuration of machine.
+These kits will be found in numerical order further through the manual and start with KIT-.

+The list on this page highlights the optional build kits that also make up your exact configuration of machine.